This easy DIY tutorial will show you how to make farmhouse open shelves!

-I decided that I wanted two open shelves above my buffet in my dining room.
-It was such an easy solution to hold all of my dishes and serving trays.
+I decided that I wanted two wooden open shelves above my buffet in my dining room.
+It was such an easy and clever solution to hold all of my dishes and serving trays.
 We called up our local lumber yard (much more affordable) and ordered some 3-inch pine boards and my husband cut them to size and ran them through a planer to smooth them out.
 I did two coats of stain on each board and then did two coats of polycrylic to seal them.
 I went with a polycrylic instead of urethane because I like the matte finish of the crylic.
 Scroll down to see what stain and polycrylic I used!
 I also ordered the brackets on amazon.
 Which again are also linked in the shop this post section.

-We found it much easier to attach the brackets to the wood first instead of attaching the bracket to the wall first.
+We found it much easier to attach the shelving brackets to the wood first instead of attaching the bracket to the wall first.
 This way we could visually see if the self was in the perfect spot or not.

 Mark your spots

 Next, we held up our shelves to find the perfect spot and then marked them on the wall before hanging.
-Make sure you space your shelves out accordingly.
+Make sure you space your boards out accordingly.
 You don’t want them too close together before hanging or it can limit what you can actually put on your shelves themselves.

-Be sure to level your shelves to make sure they are perfectly aligned.
+Be sure to level your DIY open shelves to make sure they are perfectly aligned.
 Nothing is worse than finishing a project and then kicking yourself afterward because you didn’t make sure it was level beforehand.
 Believe me – I’ve been there.
 This is part of the reason I’m not allowed to hang anything at our house.
 (My husbands rule!)

 no wrong way to do open shelving

 Basically, there’s really no wrong way to do open shelving.
 The key is to make them the same size as each other and the same size or slightly smaller than whatever they’re mirroring.
 If it’s above your buffet like mine, try and mirror the size of the buffet.
-If it’s the kitchen try and
+If it’s the kitchen try and mirror the size of the cabinet it’s replacing or if it’s a large wall mirror the size of the cabinet below.

 Want to shop this post?